 (d) Appeals.
-If a student is unable to drop courses or withdraw from the College within the time frames of the schedule stated in part (b) above or from a special permission request as stated in part (c) above, he/she may appeal for the drop(s)/withdrawal through the Academic Grade Appeals Committee.
-Appeals for this purpose, as with any challenges of a grade, must be made within ninety (90) days after the grade in question appears on the permanent record.
+If a student is unable to drop courses or withdraw from the College within the time frames of the schedule stated in part (b) above or from a special permission request as stated in part (c) above, he/she may appeal for the drop(s)/withdrawal with the Academic Affairs specialist.
 A student who wishes to appeal a grade through the Academic Grade Appeals Committee may begin procedures through the Vice President for Academic Affairs.
+Appeals for any challenges of a grade must be made within ninety (90) days after the grade in question appears on the permanent record.